percona/psmdb-docs/docs/install/update-pro.md

 ## Downgrade considerations on RHEL and derivatives

-The downgrade to Percona Server for MongoDB basic of version **6.0.12 and higher** is done automatically by [installing the basic packages](yum.md#install-percona-server-for-mongodb-packages).
+The downgrade to the basic build of Percona Server for MongoDB of version **6.0.12 and higher** is done automatically by [installing the basic packages](yum.md#install-percona-server-for-mongodb-packages).

-If you wish to downgrade from Percona Server for MongoDB Pro to Percona Server for MongoDB basic of version **lower than 6.0.12**, do the following:
+If you wish to downgrade from Percona Server for MongoDB Pro to the basic build of Percona Server for MongoDB version **lower than 6.0.12**, do the following:

 1. Remove the Pro packages